apache/trafficserver/doc/admin-guide/files/ip_allow.config.en.rst

 .. configfile:: ip_allow.config

-The :file:`ip_allow.config` file controls client access to the Traffic Server proxy cache.
-You can specify ranges of IP addresses that are allowed to use the Traffic Server as a web proxy cache.
+The :file:`ip_allow.config` file controls client access to the Traffic Server proxy cache and Traffic Server connections to the servers.
+You can specify ranges of IP addresses that are allowed to use the Traffic Server as a web proxy cache or that are allowed to be remapped by Traffic Server.
 After you modify the :file:`ip_allow.config` file, navigate to the Traffic Server bin directory and run the :option:`traffic_ctl config reload` command to apply changes.
 When you apply the changes to a node in a cluster, Traffic Server automatically applies the changes to all other nodes in the cluster.